ahmed-tasaly/WallMe-Wallpaper/README.md

 ## TODO

-- [x] add Reddit support
-- [x] add Reddit filter settings
-- [x] add Wallhaven support
-- [x] add Wallhaven filter settings
 - [x] add favorite page
 - [x] add progress bar when downloading an image
-- [x] add landscape and portrait mode //currently only for wallhaven ;(
+- [x] add landscape and portrait mode
-- [x] add auto wallpaper changer with the user configuration //still work in progress. dev note: service keep being kiiled
+- [x] add auto wallpaper changer with the user configuration //still work in progress.
-- [ ] add Wallhaven user's posts page
+- [ ] add user's posts page
 - [ ] add the ability to add images from the device to the favorite page
 - [ ] add support for gif wallpapers
 - [ ] add support for video wallpapers